miso-lims/miso-lims/docs/user_manual/projects.md

 The subprojects within a project are listed near the bottom of the "Project Information" section of the Edit Project page.
 Clicking on a subproject name will take you to the project's samples list and filter it to show only the selected subproject.
-You can reset the table to show all of the project's samples by clearing the search box a tthe top right of the table and pressing the Enter key.
+You can reset the table to show all of the project's samples by clearing the search box at the top right of the table and pressing the Enter key.

 To view a list of all subprojects in all projects, click the "Subprojects" link in the Institute Defaults list in the